levi770/web3-service/INTEGRATION.md

 }
 ```

-- `"address"` is the contract address.
+- `"slug"` is the slug of the contract.
 - `"token_id"` is the token ID in the contract state on the blockchain.
 - `"meta_data"` is the metadata payload.